Nara Tours from Kyoto

 Ancient, colorful Kasuga Shrine is a definite must-see.
 It shimmers with some 3,000 antique stone and bronze lanterns – the interior is decorated with them and the path leading up to it (which passes through Deer Park) is lined with a thousand stone lanterns.

 And speaking of Deer Park, this is a truly unique place – a gorgeous park where over 1,000 tame deer freely roam in 1,250 acres of peaceful greenery.
 The deer will gladly eat from your hand (you can buy special deer food in the park grounds).

 Tours & Tickets

-Explore the cultural treasures of Kyoto and Nara on a full-day tour from Kyoto.
-See all the highlights of Kyoto including visits to Nijo Castle and the ...
+Explore the cultural treasures of Kyoto and Nara on this full-day tour from Kyoto.
+In the morning, visit UNESCO World Heritage sites Nijo Castle and ...
 Read more

 Duration: 10 hours (approx.)

 Venture to Nara from Kyoto for the afternoon.
 Due to its past as the first permanent capital of Japan, Nara remains full of historic treasures, including some ...
 Read more